renovatorruler/ShabbatTimeTracker/replit.md

 - June 24, 2025: Restored auto-complete suggestions in the new flexible location widget
 - June 24, 2025: Fixed autocomplete dropdown focus/blur handling to prevent persistent dropdowns
 - June 24, 2025: Simplified planning summary to show earliest start and latest end in home timezone with clear date information
+- June 24, 2025: Added timezone labels and location sources throughout the UI for better clarity

 ## User Preferences